JThomasDevs/Reddit-Automation/README.md

 More features to come.

 ### Current Features:
+- Create new accounts
 - Login
 - Navigate to specified subreddit
 - Upvote/Downvote bombs (upvote/downvote every post withing a given range on a subreddit)

+WARNING: Abusing the create_account() function can and will result in a temporary or permanant IP ban from Reddit account creation.